-In accordance with the UAE Federal Law number (2) of 2015, as amended, concerning Commercial Companies and the Company's Articles of Association, 10% of the profit for each year has been transferred to a non-distributable legal reserve.
+In accordance with the UAE Federal Law number (32) of 2021, concerning Commercial Companies and the Company's Articles of Association, 10% of the profit for each year has been transferred to a non-distributable legal reserve.
 Such transfers are required to be made until the balance of the statutory reserve equals one half of the Company's paid up share capital.
 Such reserve is not available for distribution as dividends to the Shareholders.
+An amount of AED 2,046 thousand has been transferred to this reserve during the year (2021: AED 1,103 thousand).

-During the year, the shareholders of the Group, through a special resolution, approved the absorption of accumulated losses of AED 81,422 thousand as of 31 December 2020 against the statutory reserve of the Group.
+During 2021, the shareholders of the Group, through a special resolution, approved the absorption of accumulated losses of AED 81,422 thousand as of 31 December 2020 against the statutory reserve of the Group.